 Due to the COVID-19 emergency, on-site Performance Management Review (PMR) assessments by the Facilities Management Specialists were cancelled for the December fiscal year end housing authorities.
 Therefore, the Facility Management categories have been omitted from the PMR document.

-- Public Comments and LHA Responses

-- Cover sheet for AP Survey
+- Public Comments - Cover sheet for tenant satisfaction surveys

-- Tenant Satisfaction Survey 667 Program